k4yraa/network-recon-toolkit/README.md

 # Network Recon Toolkit
 A passive reconnaissance tool for collecting basic information about a target, including DNS, HTTP, TLS and WHOIS data.

+## Overview
+This tool performs passive reconnaissance without direct interaction with the target infrastructure.

 ## Features
 - Domain, IP or URL input
 - DNS resolution and reverse lookup